Distributive Gruppen endlicher Ordnung [Finite Distributive Groups]

-Now set $A=G_1$, then the analogous holds for the maximal divider\footnote{In the original \textit{Maximalteiler}.} $A_1$ of $G$:
+Now set $A=G_1$, then the analogous holds for the maximal subgroup\footnote{In the original \textit{Maximalteiler}.} $A_1$ of $G$:

-We can keep reducing like this, until we arrive at a simple group (which does not have a divider and hence no maximal divider).
-This is because every finite group must have a maximal divider, which is of order 1 for simple groups.
+We can keep reducing like this, until we arrive at a simple group (which does not have a divider and hence no maximal subgroup).
+This is because every finite group must have a maximal subgroup, which is of order 1 for simple groups.

 To show this, let $A$ be a subgroup of $G$ and let $\left\{A,p\right\}\neq G$ \footnote{$\left\{A,p\right\}$ is the smallest subgroup of $G$ with $A$ and $p$ as elements.}.
 Then $\left\{A,p\right\}=A_1>A$ is a proper subgroup of $G$.
 Then $\left\{A_1,p_1\right\}$ is either $G$ or again a proper divider $A_2$ of $G$, and so on.